 Thus, the Court held that an employee’s termination can constitute voluntary abandonment of a former position.
 Discharge “is often a consequence of behavior that the claimant willingly undertook, and may thus take on a voluntary character.”
 Louisiana-Pacific, 72 Ohio St.3d at 403, 650 N.E.2d 469, quoting State ex rel.
 Watts v.
 Schottenstein Stores Corp., 68 Ohio St.3d 118, 121, 623 N.E.2d 1202 (1993).
 Therefore, an employee’s violation of a work rule or policy need not be willful or deliberate, but merely a voluntary act that the employee knew may lead to termination of employment.
 State ex rel.
 Brown v.
 Hoover Universal, Inc., 132 Ohio St. 3d 520, 2012-Ohio-3895, 974 N.E.2d 1198, ¶ 11.

-If you have been denied workers’ compensation benefits because of voluntary abandonment, contact our office at (614) 221-4221 to discuss your case with an attorney.
+If you have been denied workers’ compensation benefits because of voluntary abandonment, contact our Workers compensation lawyer at (614) 221-4221 to discuss your case with an attorney.

 State Ex rel.
 Louisiana-Pacific Corp. v.
 Indus.
 Comm., 72 Ohio St. 3d 401, 650 N.E.2d 469 (1995)